CristianTirelli/FG/README.md

 - **Red Box**: Loop (Nested loops are darker)
 - **Red edge**: Control Flow dependence
 - **Black edge**: Data dependence
+- **Gold edge**: Data dependence that refers to a function argument
+- **Gold dashed edge**: Reference to the base address of an array/structure that is a function parameter
+- **Darkgreen dashed edge**: Reference to the base address of an local array/structure

 > cat function_1_loopdata